 A short Summer Session is offered during the month of August.

 The University implements an interdisciplinary approach to general education known as Foundations.
 As the name suggests, Foundations is designed to provide students with a strong base for their University experience and for lifelong learning.
-Students are required to take courses in:
+Students are required to take courses in four areas: